-For Walmart ads to run successfully, consider hiring a Walmart ads agency to manage your auction ads.
-In fact, they run off a first bid auction system, meaning the winning bid in an auction is the max cost per click (CPC) bid.
-Competitors like Amazon only use second bid auction, meaning the winning bid could only be a penny over the second-highest bid amount.
+For your Walmart ads to run successfully, consider hiring a Walmart ads agency to manage your auction ads.
+They run off a first bid auction system, meaning the winning bid in an auction is the max cost-per-click (CPC) bid.
+Competitors like Amazon use second bid auctions, so unlike Walmart, the winning bid might be one penny over the second-highest.

 - Appear in the top 128 organic search results